ammarsys/pyaww/CONTRIBUTING.md

   "STARTED_CONSOLE": 123
 }
 ```

+To properly test the module, use a "fresh account".
+Just create an alternative account, make & start a console and
+you're good to go!

 3. Ensure your CWD is `pyaww` and not `pyaww/tests` or similar.
 4. Run `py -m pytest -v -s`.
 5. Fix if anything is wrong, if not, your tests are fine.